Last Updated on June 24, 2026

 Wahoo

 The first strong cold fronts in November trigger the wahoo bite.
-These fish move into the 100-fathom curve and along temperature breaks.
+These fish move onto the 100-fathom curve and along temperature breaks.
 High-speed trolling with deep-diving plugs or rigged ballyhoo produces most strikes.
-Plan for a long run since productive water sits far offshore.
+Plan for the long run, as productive water lies far offshore.

 - Peak month: November